Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Patch-test first

-A product can be plant-derived and still irritate your skin.
-The American Academy of Dermatology recommends testing a new skin-care product on a quarter-sized spot twice daily for seven to 10 days.
-Choose an area such as the underside of your arm or the bend of your elbow.
-If you develop redness, itching, or swelling, wash the product off and stop using it.
-[AAD, 2021]
+Plant-derived doesn’t mean automatically gentle.
+The American Academy of Dermatology recommends testing a new skin care product on a quarter-sized spot twice daily for seven to ten days — the underside of your arm or the bend of your elbow works well.
+If redness, itching, or swelling shows up, wash it off and stop [AAD, 2021].

-The site’s patch testing guide explains the difference between a careful home trial and medical patch testing performed by a dermatologist.
+The site’s patch testing guide explains the difference between this kind of home trial and formal medical patch testing done by a dermatologist.

 Who should avoid it or ask a clinician first